mnagy94/jexer/README.md

     manager](/examples/JexerTilingWindowManager.java) in less than 250
     lines of code.

+  * A [prototype image thumbnail viewer](/examples/JexerImageViewer.java) in less than 350 lines of code.

 jexer.demos contains official demos showing all of the existing UI controls.
 The demos can be run as follows: